Luppada/Capstone-Google-Data-Analytics/README.md

 Data Integrity and Cleaning

 After extracting the file, I have tried to open it using excel.
-FYI, the size of this file is 69 MB and it has over 40,000 rows.
+The data collected has over 40,000 rows each representing a unique bike ride.
 This caused a heavy load on the excel software.
 Therefore, I have decided to use the Pandas package in the Python to check the data integrity and for any additional processing required.
 Jupyter Notebook is the platform I have used to look for data integrity.

 I will add the ipynb file to my for reference.